 The Cupola or Saint Peter’s Dome: an elevator and some 320 steps will take you to the top of the highest dome in Rome which was designed by Michelangelo.
 For the bravest you can avoid the elevator and climb 551 steps to the top.
 Admission fee.

 The Vatican Necropolis (Scavi vaticani): a visit to the necropolis below St. Peter’s Basilica and to the tomb of the Apostle takes about one hour and half.
-Tours can only be arranged through the Vatican office so we won’t be able to guide you there.
+Tours can only be arranged through the Vatican office so I won’t be able to guide you there.
 Admission fee.
-Contact: by email email@example.com or by fax: +390669873017
+You can reserve personally by contacting: by email email@example.com or by fax: +390669873017